 How many lights are there you may ask?
 Wait for it … 336 spotlights give it the golden glow.
 But my favourite thing is every hour, on the hour, when the 20,000 little light bulbs twinkle for 5 minutes making it a truly magical sight.

-So, what I’m saying is, you really must visit the tower during the day and again at night.
+So, what I’m saying is, you really have to visit the tower during the day and again at night.
 It’s a must!

 - It’s not part of the Paris Pass, unfortunately.

-Important tips: Be sure to choose a clear sunny day to go up the tower to get the best views, and bring warm clothing, as it’s extremely windy up there.
+Important tip: Be sure to choose a clear sunny day to go up the tower to get the best views, and bring warm clothing, as it’s extremely windy up there.